-There are numerous train/hobby shops in the GTA although surprisingly few in the city of Toronto itself.
+There are some train/hobby shops in the GTA although surprisingly few in the city of Toronto itself.
 The best-known shop in the area is George's Trains, which closed its store at 510 Mt.
 Pleasant Rd. in May 2009 after 47 years at that location.
 George's has now been consolidated at their Markham location, the former Railview Trains operated by the late Dave Morgan until 2007.

-550 Alden Rd.
-(905-470-6200) is in Markham near Warden Ave. and Hwy 407 and is not easily accessible by transit although it is possible using the TTC and York Region Transit.
+George's new location is at 550 Alden Rd.
+(905-470-6200) in Markham near Warden Ave. and Hwy 407 and is not easily accessible by transit although it is possible using the TTC and York Region Transit.
 The store is located adjacent to CN's York Subdivision, which sees frequent freight train service throughout the day.